ev3dev-lang-java/ev3dev-lang-java/README.md

 Modern Java development uses Maven/Graddle to manage dependencies in Java projects.

-With EV3Dev with ev3dev-lang-java, you can use projects precompiled Java artifacts or compile the sources on your brick.
+With EV3Dev with ev3dev-lang-java, you can use precompiled Java artifacts or compile the sources on your brick.

 Try this exercise: